simonmichael/hledger/doc/manual.md

 #### accounts

-This command lists matched account names, in a flat list by default, or in hierarchy with the `--tree` flag.
+This command lists matched account names, as a flat list by default, or (with the `--tree` flag) as a hierarchy.
 With no query arguments, all account names are listed.

 #### activity